Industry Insights

 • Empower frontline staff to resolve issues without escalating everything to management

-• Document the resolution and follow up to confirm the patient is satisfied
+• Document the resolution and follow up to confirm the visitor is satisfied

 • Use patterns in complaints to drive systemic improvements, not just individual fixes